 Open Enrollment

-Troop 19 is actively looking for new members who have completed the 5th grade or are between the ages of 11 and 18.
+Troop 19 is currently in search of enthusiastic new members who have successfully completed the 5th grade or fall within the age range of 11 to 18 years old.
+Join us on an exciting journey of adventure, learning, and growth!

 Starting late September Troop 19 begins its Holiday Wreath Sale and delivers them to their customers' doorsteps by the weekend after Thanksgiving.
 Each year the Scouts in the Troop canvas the greater Nashua NH area and enlisting the donated fees for their wreaths.
 These funds are crucial in keeping the Troop operating and fulfilling its mission "to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law."
 This statement exemplifies the vow of Troop 19 to bring out the best out of American youths.